CarloWood/linuxviewer/docs/chapters/03_Drawing_a_triangle/01_The_Vulkan_API.md

-Once the GPU has been established one needs to create a so called [Logical Device](https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Logical_device_and_queues) which involves specifying which Vulkan features are required and which queues will be needed.
+Once the GPU has been established one needs to create a so called [Logical Device](https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Logical_device_and_queues) which involves specifying which Vulkan features are required and which command queues will be needed.

 ## {% include link_to_spec_1.3 name="VkSwapchainKHR" %}